weissercn/Eta_to_Ap_Gamma_Search/README.md

 lhcb-proxy-init
 ganga submit_MakeTuple_X2ApGm.py

-// jobs 61 and 62 for magdown and magup
+// jobs 61 and 62 for magdown and magup, but with hlt always returning default (0).
+// job 64 with magdown hlt_updated.

 ganga getOutputManual.py 61
 ganga getOutputManual.py 62